aliahsan08/Heart-Disease-Prediction/README.md

 ## API Endpoint

-The app uses a Python serverless function at `/api/predict` that:
+The app uses a Flask API endpoint at `/api/predict` that:
-- Loads the `.pkl` model on first request (cached for subsequent requests)
+- Loads the `.pkl` model once on startup (kept in memory for real-time predictions)
 - Accepts POST requests with features array: `[age, sex, cp, oldpeak, thalach, chol]`
-- Returns: `{ "prediction": 0 or 1, "has_risk": boolean }`
+- Returns: `{ "prediction": 0 or 1, "has_risk": boolean, "probability": float }`

+**Real-time Performance:**
+- Model is loaded once when the server starts
+- Stays in memory for instant predictions
+- No cold start delays
+- Typical response time: < 100ms

 ## Important Note